bitnami/charts/bitnami/nessie/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `metrics.enabled` to `true`.
-This will expose Nessie dns native Prometheus endpoint in the service.
+This will expose Nessie native Prometheus endpoint in the service.
 It will be have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements